chill-uk/unraid-uasp-fix/README.md

   kernel /memtest
 ```

-UASP should now be disabled.
+Reboot your system and now UASP should be disabled.

 ## Understanding the problem: